ScratchAddons/ScratchAddons/README.md

 ### What's actually an "addon"?

 An addon is similar to an extension or a userscript, but they use special APIs provided by the Scratch Addons extension.
-These APIs allow addons to run scripts on a Scratch page (userscripts), run scripts on the background (persistent scripts), or apply styles to the Scratch website (userstyles).
+These APIs allow addons to run scripts on a Scratch page (userscripts), or apply styles to the Scratch website (userstyles).

 Userscripts and persistent scripts can use the `addon.*` JavaScript APIs, which allow them to obtain Scratch-related information (for example, get the current logged in user) and also use extension APIs (like sending notifications).